niazahamd89/MultiPoseSeg/README.md

 #### Hint:

 Person keypoint dataset is a subset of COCO2017 dataset ([COCO 2017 Train images 118K/18GB](http://images.cocodataset.org/annotations/annotations_trainval2017.zip)).
-We train our model only on human instances key points and segmentation by introducing a multi task system.
+We train **MultiPoseSeg** on human keypoints and segmentation to introducing a new multi-task system.

 # Setup data: